educational-technology-collective/Ambient_Learning/README.md

 ### Think:
 You will be presented with a card (**QA / MCQ**).

 If it's a **QA-Card**, you will be given a question.
+You will self-evaluate your knowledge retention about QA-Cards.

 If it's an **MCQ-Card**, you will be given a question with 4 options displayed at the bottom.
+You will have a tested evaluation(by clicking a choice) and self-evaluation(by swiping).

 ### Tap:
 For a **QA-Card**, you can tap the QA Card itself to flip and see the question with the answer.